nod-ai/ossci-fleet/github-arc/README.md

 ## Architecture

 OSSCI is composed of several MI300 clusters.
-Some of these clusters are hosted within AMD on an internal service called conductor and others are hosted in different public CSPs.
+Some of these clusters are hosted on-prem within AMD on an internal service called conductor and others are hosted in different CSPs.
 This allows each cluster to be on the same network and be able to communicate with each other.

 ### Kubespray